Class is in Session: Marketing Tips to Increase College Enrollment

 Practices to perfect

 There are some effective practices that college admission recruiters should follow in order to attract the attention of anyone interested in pursuing higher education; from high school students who are graduating to those looking to switch schools.
 As observed by Emily Arnim in EAB, these practices can work in even the most competitive enrollment environments…

 Recruit early and often

-The majority of college-minded high school students are eager to learn as much about their prospects earlier than expected.
+The majority of college-minded high school students are eager to learn as much as they can about their prospects, and earlier than expected.
 A reported 60 percent of these students will start researching colleges as early as their junior year.
 So, college administrators should be even more proactive and consider promoting their schools to sophomore students who may be interested.

 Make recruitment emails as personalized as possible

 As students research colleges, admission recruiters should in turn research students.
 What are their goals?
 What are their interests?
 How have they been researching colleges?
 The answers to these questions may be answered through “responsive marketing,” which reaches out to both students and their parents via email—personalized email, that is.
 Ms. Arnim points out that recruiters should not become discouraged too soon, as sometimes it takes as many as five personalized emails to get a response.

 Make parents part of the process

 As mentioned above, the “responsive marketing” process connects to both students and their parents.
 That’s because many students—at 55 percent—consider their parents as being strongly influential in helping them decide on which path to pursue when making their choices of which college to attend.

 Reminder: Focus on the student first (and the college second)